IbrahimGaber322/Apache-AGE-Internship-2023-Coding-Test-Question-No.6--Basic-Algos-/README.md

 ### Function Name: checkMissing(arr)

-This function finds a missing integer from an array of the first 45 numbers (with one missing number).
+This function finds a missing integer from an array of the first 45 numbers.

 **Usage:**
 1. Open the browser console or use any JavaScript environment.